rgwch/no-bling-blog/readme.md

 #### Priorities

 You can assign a priority to a post.
 When created, a post has priority 0.
-Posts with higher priorities are displayed before posts with lower priorities.
+Posts with higher priorities are displayd before posts with lower priorities.
 When posts have the same priority, newer posts are displayed first.

 #### Featured